exyleio/exyleio/docs/game-design/infrastructure.md

 ## Exyle.io API

-The Exyle.io API is an [GraphQL](https://graphql.org)-based interface between the data and the users.
-It acts as a middleman that safely reads from and writes to the database so no one can view or modify the it without authorization.
+The Exyle.io API is a [GraphQL](https://graphql.org)-based interface between the data and the users.
+It acts as a middleman that safely reads from and writes to the database so no one can view or modify it without authorization.

 ## Redis Database